CodingPatrick/seg3103_playground/Lab-3/README.md

 ![refactoring screenshot date](assets/refactoring_PNG.png)

-Also, for your reference, this was our Jacoco report before refactoring.
+Also, for your reference, this was our Jacoco report before refactoring and before making condition coverage tests.
 As you can see in comparison to the screenshots above, there were a lot less branches covered.
 We managed to go from 99% instruction coverage and 89% branch coverage to 100% instruction coverage and 98% branch coverage.

 ![jacoco screenshot date initial](assets/jacoco5_PNG.png)
 ![jacoco screenshot date initial](assets/jacoco6_PNG.png)